 Anyone who works at the Port of Miami understands that the job can be challenging and physically demanding.
 Additionally, the job is often inherently dangerous.
 Unfortunately, accidents occur on the job – sometimes leaving workers with devastating injuries.
 In many cases, these accidents were preventable and caused by the negligence of other workers, an employer, a shipowner, or another party involved with the operation of the port.
 While workers are granted benefits under the federal Longshore and Harbor Workers’ Compensation Act (LHWCA), they are still entitled to bring a personal injury lawsuit against a third-party.
 What parties can be held accountable depends on the nature and cause of the accident.
-Below, our Florida maritime attorney from Rivkind Margulies & Rivkind, P.A., discusses who you could sue if you suffered an injury while working at the Port of Miami.
+Below, our LHWCA Longshore Act and Florida container ship accident lawyers from Rivkind Margulies & Rivkind, P.A., discusses who you could sue if you suffered an injury while working at the Port of Miami.

 The Longshore Workers’ Compensation Act and Injuries at the Port of Miami